weblabormx/File-Modifier/FileModifier.md

 ```php
 FileModifier::file('file.php')->replace('user', 'guest')->execute();
 ```
+returns an array with objects about changes made or `false` if the word was not founded
 #### Replace a line
 Used to change a full line.
 - `$search`  What you are looking in the line.